BallAerospace/COSMOS/_docs/scripting.md

 ### normalize_tlm

 The normalize_tlm method clears the override of a telmetry point in the Command and Telemetry Server.
+Note that the interface definition must explicitly add this capability by declaring PROTOCOL READ OverrideProtocol (refer to the documentation for the [override protocol](http://cosmosrb.com/docs/protocols/#override-protocol)).

 Syntax:
 ```ruby